 How is CIBIL Score Calculated?

 Let’s say, if your gross monthly income is Rs.
 58,000, you have taken a home loan with monthly EMI of Rs.
-35,000 and there is a personal loan EMI of Rs.
-6,000, you will be only left with Rs.
+35,000 and there is also a personal loan EMI of Rs.
+6,000.
+Now, you will be only left with Rs.
 17,000 to deal with the other expenses.
-In such a case, more than 50% of your income goes in paying the EMIs and hence the lenders are unlikely to consider you for another loan.
+In such a case, more than 50% of your income goes in paying the EMIs and hence the lenders may not to consider you for another loan

-- Credit utilization ratio: Credit utilization ratio is the ratio of your credit card limit and total outstanding amount.
-All the lenders prefer to lend a personal loan to those with a credit utilization of 30% or less as an individual with high credit utilization seems to be credit hungry and is more likely to default with his repayments in future.
+- Credit utilization ratio (CUR): Credit utilization ratio is the ratio of your credit card limit and total outstanding amount.
+Lenders prefer to lend a personal loan to those with a credit utilization of 30% or less as an individual with high credit utilization seems to be credit hungry and is more likely to default with his repayments in future.

 What Are the Reasons for a Low CIBIL Score?

-- Errors & fraudulent activity: In case your credit report has any errors, like a mismatch in your name, address, PAN etc., lenders may reject your personal loan application.
+- Errors and fraudulent activity: In case your credit report has any errors, like a mismatch in your name, address, PAN etc., lenders may reject your personal loan application.
 There may also be credit activity against your name in the credit report, which you may not have done.
 This may happen due to an error by the bank or the bureau or due to a fraudulent activity that has taken place in your name.
 This may bring your credit score down.
 Thus, it is important to review your credit report regularly and report the errors to the credit bureau immediately

-- Know about the tie- up between your employer and the lender: If you are working for a reputed MNC or a public sector organization, the lender may accept your loan application, basis your stable job and good reputation of your employer.
+- Know about the tie- up between your employer and the lender: If you are working for a reputed MNC or a public sector organization, the lender may accept your loan application, basis your stable job and good reputation of your employer

 - Apply with a co- applicant: In case of a low CIBIL score, you can apply for a personal loan with a co- applicant like your spouse or parent.
 If your co- applicant’s CIBIL score is good and he meets the eligibility criteria, you may get a personal loan without any hassle.
-In case your low credit score is still a problem, you may consider taking a loan in your spouse or parent’s name.
+In case your low credit score is still a problem, you may consider taking a loan in your spouse or parent’s name